 Closer view, Nandi Bull and Shiva, Char Dham

 Inside the main Shiva temple, just after its entrance is the Shiva linga.
 Then there is a huge hall with a stage at the center.
 When I talked to the guard, he mentioned that kirtans and other religious programs take place here time to time.
 There are large number of wall murals depicting the story of Shiva including his marriage.
 Take a walk around the hall, go through the murals and their descriptions below where the related mythological stories are narrated.

 In order to give all that a Shiva devotee may need, there are replicas of twelve Jyotirlangas constructed around the Shiva temple.
 But there are far more to this pilgrim center, after all it's meant for all Hindus with religious mind.
 Hindus believe that in order to attain salvation and emancipation, one needs to do pilgrimage at each of the four (char) dhams that are located in different parts of India.

-With an aim to make this center a complete self contained one for all, replicas of char dhams have also been created, and they are Badrinath Dham, Jagannath Dham, Dwarka Dham that are dedicated to lord Vishnu and Rameshwar Dham which is dedicated to lord Shiva.
+With an aim to make this center a complete self-contained religious hub for all, replicas of char dhams have also been created, and they are Badrinath Dham, Jagannath Dham, Dwarka Dham that are dedicated to lord Vishnu and Rameshwar Dham which is dedicated to lord Shiva.

 Dwarka Dham, Namchi

 Right opposite to the Shiva statue & temple and at the far end there is another 16.5ft tall statue of Kirateshwar who is an incarnation of Lord Shiva.
 Actually the locals worship Kirateshwar and believe that with his help one can get peace and prosperity.
 There is also a mythological background to this.